 forthcoming in the Language as Social Action series from Peter Lang Publishing

-Drawing from scholarly research, real-life stories, and inspirational poems, this book is a useful reference for patients, caregivers, and providers and is perfect for instructors who want to develop an illness-specific section of a course and for students who want in-depth study of cancer communication or an example of how health communication applies to a specific illness.
+Drawing from scholarly research, real-life stories, and inspirational poems, this book is a useful reference for patients, caregivers, and providers and is perfect for instructors who want to develop an illness-specific section of a course and for students who want in-depth study of cancer communication and of how health communication applies to a specific illness.
 Educating students in communication, medicine, nursing, and health technology about cancer communication is crucial to enhancing patient experiences in the future.

 Who can benefit from reading this book?

 Family Members and Friends of someone with cancer